bluesky-social/atproto-website/content/guides/identity.md

 Handles in ATP are domain names which resolve to a DID, which in turn resolves to a DID Document containing the user's signing pubkey and hosting service.

-Handle resolution uses the [`com.atproto.handle.resolve`](/lexicons/com-atproto-handle) xrpc method.
+Handle resolution uses the [`com.atproto.handle.resolve`](/lexicons/com-atproto-handle) XRPC method.
 The method call should be sent to the server identified by the handle, and the handle should be passed as a parameter.

 Here is the algorithm in pseudo-typescript: